I Just Sent XSS Payloads to the Support Team

 I think it’s because of how we build systems now:

-1. Microservices mean data moves around.
+Microservices mean data moves around.
 Your contact form service might just be an API gateway that dumps data into a queue.
-The queue is consumed by another service that sends to Zendesk.
+The queue is consumed by another service that sends to the ticketing system.
 The actual rendering happens in a third system.
 Sanitization falls through the cracks because everyone assumes someone else is doing it.

-3. “We use a modern framework” syndrome.
+“We use a modern framework” syndrome.
 React escapes HTML by default.
 Vue does too.
 So developers think “we’re safe.”
-But that Zendesk dashboard?
+But that the ticketing system dashboard?
 That’s not your React app.
 That’s someone else’s code rendering your data.

 What I Should Have Done (And Did)